by dreitanbar

 True righteousness, then, as demonstrated by Joseph, is not about self-righteousness and demanding justice for wrongs done to me.
 It’s about following in the footsteps of Jesus, who showed us how to love others by freely and even sacrificially cover for their sins, even if they are enemies.
 Through this kind of forgiving love, we can truly reflect the nature of God and live out the gospel message with those around us through our actions.

-Before we preach grace and love with words, we need to preach with our lives.
+Before we preach with words, we need to preach with our lives.
 Our actions should be a reflection of God’s love and mercy, and the words we preach should be backed up by our deeds.

 Dr. Eitan Bar